SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

   - When this setting is enabled: Hold the CTRL key while scrolling up or down (up to 10,000 times) to zoom in or out.

   - When this setting is disabled: Scroll up or down (up to 10,000 times) to zoom in or out.
+This is the default option.

 - In versions prior to DataMiner 10.4.0 [CU10]/10.5.1, hold the CTRL key while scrolling up or down (up to 10,000 times) to zoom in or out.